When I talk to a startup that's been operating for more than 8 or

 underestimating it.
 Why?
 Partly because there's so much work to

-be done.
+do.
 Naive founders think that if they can just hire enough

 lots of employees, so it seems like that's what one does in order